-- Acknowledges individual responsibility to improve health status;
+• Acknowledges individual responsibility to improve health status;

-- Actively manages care to be efficient, affordable, high quality, and accessible – the right care, at the right price, in the right set- ting, without adversely affecting the private health insurance market;
+• Actively manages care to be efficient, affordable, high quality, and accessible – the right care, at the right price, in the right setting, without adversely affecting the private health insurance market;

-Supports ability of employers and their agents, as well as government bodies, to negotiate contracts for lower cost plans that reward quality and improved health;
+• Allows employers and their agents, as well as government bodies, to negotiate contracts for lower cost plans that reward quality and improved health;

-Oppose changes to health care programs that shift payment responsibility from the state to employers or providers; and
+• Do not shift payment responsibility from the state to employers or providers; and

-Support employer and other programs that provide for employee education, health and wellness promotion; and encourages appropriate public and private wellness programs to prevent, reduce, and manage chronic disease, which lead to substantial direct and indirect costs including increased emergency room visits and hospital admissions and readmissions.
+• Focuses on well-being and improvements in health status; provides for employee education, health and wellness promotion; and encourages appropriate public and private wellness programs to prevent, reduce, and manage chronic diseases which lead to substantial direct and indirect costs including increased emergency room visits and hospital admissions and readmissions.

-Managed Care: Support the continued development of cost-effective managed care that assures quality and access to appropriate medical services.
+Managed Care: Support the continued development of cost effective managed care that assures quality and access to appropriate medical services.
 Support efforts to allow for contracting for lower cost plans and oppose attempts to exclusively contract for services when appropriate.
 Oppose regulatory efforts to impose unnecessary restrictions on utilization review.
 Oppose attempts to circumvent appropriate managed care cost containment strategies or controls.

 Premium Tax Credit: Support efforts to preserve premium tax credits for insurers investing in qualified Louisiana investments and assessments paid to the guaranty associations.

-Professional and Civil Liability: Support efforts to promote the affordability and availability of professional liability insurance for health care providers that are reasonably balanced with the adequacy of recovery by patients injured due to negligence.
+Professional & Civil Liability: Support efforts to promote the affordability and availability of professional liability insurance for health care providers that is reasonably balanced with the adequacy of recovery by patients injured due to negligence.
 Support mediation as an alternative to legal action to resolve disputes.
 Support and protect the Medical Malpractice Act, and oppose judicial and legislative attempts to weaken the Act or raise its cap.
 Oppose legislation that would create civil liability for employers and their health plans.

 Mandated Benefits: Oppose new or expanded governmentally mandated benefits under employer health plans, unless it is demonstrated to employers through an objective, actuarial study to be a cost-effective mandate.
 Oppose new or expanded governmentally mandated payments by health plans for the benefit of a limited population or specific providers, unless it is demonstrated to employers through an objective, actuarial study to be a cost-effective mandate.
 Support state legislation that minimizes any adverse impact of federal health care mandates.
 Support legislation to provide employers with a tax credit for every mandated health care benefit they are required to provide.

-Public-Private Partnerships: Support public/private partner- ships in lieu of higher state taxes to restructure and improve the indigent health care system in Louisiana.
+Public/Private Partnerships: Support public/private partnerships in lieu of higher state taxes to restructure and improve the indigent health care system in Louisiana.
 Support meaningful restructuring of Louisiana’s health care delivery system, stressing solutions that provide efficiency while providing quality care, improved health care outcomes and appropriate funding to limit cost shifting.
-Sup- port the use of existing public funds to empower the uninsured to access private insurance coverage.
+Support the use of existing public funds to empower the uninsured to access private insurance coverage.